dendronhq/handbook/handbook/templates.people.onboarding.md

 ## Introduction

-This is your core onboarding issue and it is housed in Dendron in the interests of what is known as [dogfooding](https://about.gitlab.com/handbook/values/#dogfooding).
+This is your core onboarding to work at Dendron.
 It has been crafted with the [three dimensions of remote onboarding](https://about.gitlab.com/company/culture/all-remote/onboarding/) in mind, namely: Organizational Onboarding, Technical Onboarding and Social Onboarding.

-All three of these are underpinned by the sentiments of [lifelong learning](https://handbook.dendron.so/notes/b89ba854-72fb-4ebc-a8a0-55960b89e9dc.html#lifelong-learning), while encouraging [asynchronous communication and workflows](https://about.gitlab.com/company/culture/all-remote/asynchronous/).

 ## Support and our Single Source of Truth